IIIF/api/source/presentation/4.0/index.md

 Painting nested content into a Scene has some special requirements that must be observed due to important distinctions relating to the infinite boundless 3D space described by a Scene.
 2D image or video content resources can be painted into a Scene by first painting the image or video content resource on a Canvas and then painting the Canvas into the Scene.
 In the case of painting a Timeline into a Scene, an Audio Emitter can be painted into the scene where Timeline is the [`body`][prezi-40-model-body] of the Audio Emitter.
 This provides greater control over the intended presentation of the Timeline's audio content within the 3D space of the Scene.

 A Canvas can be painted into a Scene as an Annotation, though differences between the 2D space described by a Canvas and the 3D space described by a Scene must be considered.
 A Canvas describes a bounded 2D space with finite [`height`][prezi-40-model-height] and [`width`][prezi-40-model-width] measured in 2D integer coordinates with a coordinate origin at the top-left corner of the Canvas, while Scenes describe a boundless 3D space with x, y, and z axes of 3D continuous coordinates and a coordinate origin at the center of the space.
 Further, although 2D images or videos with pixel height and width can be painted into a Canvas, Canvas 2D coordinates are not equivalent to pixels.
-An image of any height and width in pixels can be painted into a Canvas with different height and weight in coordinate units, and this has important consequences for painting Canvases into Scenes.
+An image of any height and width in pixels can be painted into a Canvas with different height and width in coordinate units, and this has important consequences for painting Canvases into Scenes.

 When a Canvas is painted as an Annotation targeting a Scene, the top-left corner of the Canvas (the 2D coordinate origin) is aligned with the 3D coordinate origin of the Scene.
 The top edge of the Canvas is aligned with (e.g., is colinear to) the positive x axis extending from the coordinate origin.
 The left edge of the Canvas is aligned with (e.g., is colinear to) the negative y axis extending from the coordinate origin.
 The direction terms "top", "bottom", "right", and "left" used in this section refer to the frame of reference of the Canvas itself, not the Scene into which the Canvas is painted.